gardener/kupid/README.md

 ### Make assumptions

 Make some assumptions about the pod scheduling mechanism at some level of deployment and management of the workload.
-This would not be flexible and will make it hard to change the pod scheduling behaviour.
+This would not be flexible and will make it hard to change the pod scheduling behavior.

 ## Prior Art